jacomyal/sigma.js/plugins/sigma.plugins.activeState/README.md

 ---
 ## General
 This plugin provides a new state called `active` to nodes and edges.
-Graphical elements in user interfaces have usually multiple states like `hover`, `focus`, and `active`.
+Graphical elements in user interfaces have usually multiple states like `hidden`, `hover`, `focus`, and `active`.
 They are keys to enable great user interaction.
 For instance, one might create a plugin that drag all active nodes, which are eventually considered as "selected" elements.
-Sigma.js provides the `hover` state only.
+Sigma.js provides the `hidden` and `hover` states only.

 See the following [example code](../../examples/active-state.html) and [unit tests](../../test/unit.plugins.activeState.js) for full usage.